Revolver Ocelot: Critical reception

 The character of Revolver Ocelot has received a positive response by video game publications based on his role as an antagonist.
-He is one of the only characters to appear in almost every Metal Gear Solid game and is thus considered "one of the only characters to have a major role in all five Metal Gear Solid titles" by Game Informer.
-Official U.S. PlayStation Magazine called Revolver Ocelot underrated in comparison to Final Fantasy VII iconic antagonist Sephiroth, describing Ocelot as "just a persistent, sneaky, and cool villain.
-Heck, just watch the MGS3 trailer and you'll see that he was a badass even in the 60's."
-G4's Filter placed him at number ten in their top list of video game villains in 2002.
-Ocelot ranked 28th on IGNs top list of video game villains.
-Guinness World Records Gamer's Edition listed Liquid Ocelot as ninth in their list of "top 50 video game villains".
+He is "one of the only characters to have a major role in all five Metal Gear Solid titles" by Game Informer.
 Ocelot has been frequently featured in the lists of best Metal Gear villains.
-In 2008, he placed seventh in IGNs top list of Metal Gear Solid boss battles, and second on the top list of Metal Gear villains.
-Including him on their 2007 list of the best Metal Gear bosses, GameSpot called him one of the most important characters from the story alongside Solid Snake and Big Boss.
-In 2008, the torture he makes in Metal Gear Solid was listed by GameSpy as one of the best moments from the game due to how Ocelot toys with Snake and how difficult it is to pass it besides how significant is the outcome for the rest of the game.
+He has been called one of the best Metal Gear Solid boss battles, and second on the top list of Metal Gear villains, with GameSpot callling him one of the most important characters from the story alongside Solid Snake and Big Boss.

+The torture he makes in Metal Gear Solid was listed by GameSpy as one of the best moments from the game due to how Ocelot toys with Snake and how difficult it is to pass it besides how significant is the outcome for the rest of the game.
 In response to his role in Metal Gear Solid 3, GameSpy called Ocelot one of the "series mainstay", hoping he would become an entertaining opponent.
+Official U.S. PlayStation Magazine called Revolver Ocelot underrated in comparison to Final Fantasy VII iconic antagonist Sephiroth, describing Ocelot as an appealing villain already in his youth explored in Snake Eater.